Fourth Quarter Highlights

 AGR delivered yet another solid quarter with NOK 204 million in revenues and EBITDA of NOK 17 million.
 The activity continues to be driven by the Norwegian consultancy business.
 Cool Sorption delivered revenues of NOK 22 million and EBITDA of NOK 1 million.

 Contributions from financial investments were negative NOK 105 million in the quarter.
 NES Fircroft contributed negatively with NOK 144 million, of which NOK 120 million related to valuation changes from previous periods which were reclassified from equity to P&L in the quarter (no effect on total equity in the fourth quarter).
 Odfjell Drilling contributed positively with NOK 22 million.
 The joint venture AKOFS Offshore contributed negatively with NOK 15 million, whilst HMH contributed positively with NOK 36 million.

 Consolidated financial figures

-Group revenue and EBITDA of Akastor was NOK 247 million and negative NOK 15 million respectively.
-Consolidated financials do not include earnings of JV holdings and thus represent a minor part of total Net Capital Employed.
-Net income was NOK 1.2 billion in the fourth quarter, including financial effects of the HMH transaction.
+Group revenue and EBITDA of Akastor was NOK 283 million and NOK 3 million, respectively.
+Consolidated revenue and EBTDA include earnings from subsidiaries which represent a minor part of Akastor’s total Net Capital Employed.

 Chief Financial Officer